ChristianSteger/Precipitation_indices/README.md

 By default, 101 bins are applied.
 To obtain more accurate results, the bin size can be increase with e.g. *export CDO_PCTL_NBINS=1001*.

 - **python_versus_CDO.py**: Compare output from **precipitation_indices.py** with results from the above shell script applying CDO.
+The below plot shows the result for the eight precipitation indices where the output from **precipitation_indices.py** is shown in the left and the difference to CDO in the right column.
+The comparably larger difference for *temporal mean* is caused by the slight difference in computing averages over the 10 years (in the Python scrip, the average is weighted by the number of day in a year)
+For the yearly maximum, the wet day frequency and the intensity, the deviations are very small.
+For percentiles, the deviations are considerably larger and particularly occur in the southern part of the domain
+(at least for the percentiles in the range of 90% - 99%).
+The differences in the percentiles seems to be caused by the different methods applied to compute them
+(Python: consider all individual values, CDO: bin data in 1001 bins).

 ![Alt text](https://github.com/ChristianSteger/Media/blob/master/Precipitation_indices_Python_vs_CDO.png?raw=true "Output from python_versus_CDO.py")

 - **python_evaluate.py**: Check that the fast script **precipitation_indices.py** yields identical results to a different (but more memory-intensive) method implemented in Python that computes indices for a time series in one step.